A massive £1.7 billion of Pension Credit went unclaimed last year. If we’re eligible we could be in for an extra £3,000 a year

 Many of us could be missing out on Pension Credit and along with it a host of other related benefits.

 The government says that a whopping £1.7 billion of Pension Credit was unclaimed last year.

 That help can be worth more than £3,000 a year.
 About a million people of pension age are thought to be missing out.

-Claiming it can open up other benefits like housing benefit, the Winter Fuel Payment, council tax discount or a free TV licence if we’re over 75.
+Claiming Pension Credit can also qualify us for housing benefit, the Winter Fuel Payment, council tax discount or a free TV licence if we’re over 75.

 If we, or someone we know, is above state pension age and on a low income we should check if we can claim.